|

 and came into use soon after the compass was invented.

-usually located in back of the ship's wheel so the helmsman
+Compass was usually located in front of the ship's wheel so

-could read the compass and navigate the ship in the desired
+the helmsman could read the compass and navigate the ship in

 at the helm station even to this present day.
-There was also a smaller Binnacle
+There is also a smaller Binnacle

 compass on each lifeboat.

-Compass is hand machined heavy gauge brass with
+Binnacle Compass is hand machined heavy gauge highly

-oil lamp enclosed in the attached box which lights the
+oil lamp is enclosed in the attached box which lights the

 compass for night navigation.